By Ritesh Sonavane on Jun 25, 2020 6:42:39 PM

 Being a buyer of the property proper verification of this legal document is mandatory.
 This document will be the only evidence of the purchase and transfer of the property in favor of the buyer.
 In the future, if ever you plan to sell your property, the mother deed helps in the sale and thereby establishes the new ownership for the property.

 If you are purchasing a brand new property then you do not need to ask the owner for the mother deed.
 The first buyer of the property needs to have this document.
 Mother deed denotes the list of ownership if the property had various owners.
 The change in ownership of the property could be through sale, gift, inheritance, or partition.

 Title Search and Report

 Even before you are executing the sales deed, you must carry out the title search.
-Firstly you need to identify who is the current owner of the property and then further when you have all the details deed comes in the picture.
-It is called a title deed, this legal document is also known as a sales deed, gift deed, etc
+Firstly you need to identify who is the current owner of the property and then further when you have all the details deed comes into the picture.
+It is called a title deed, this legal document is also known as a sales deed, gift deed, etc.

 While you are performing the title search of the property, you can even check the encumbrances of the property at the sub-registrar office.
 You must know if the property is free and clear from the legal dues.
 All the background concerns of the property can be solved at the office.
 Verify if there are any third party claims and mortgages on the property.
 To obtain the encumbrance certificate you need to submit a copy of the sales deed at the sub-registrar office.